-Kenneth Fuchs has composed music for orchestra, band, chorus, and various chamber ensembles.
-With Pulitzer Prize-winning playwright Lanford Wilson, Fuchs created three chamber musicals, The Great Nebula in Orion, A Betrothal, and Brontosaurus, which were originally presented by Circle Repertory Company in New York City.
+Fuchs has composed music for orchestra, band, voice, chorus, and various chamber ensembles.
+With Pulitzer Prize-winning playwright Lanford Wilson, Fuchs created three chamber musicals, The Great Nebula in Orion, A Betrothal, and Brontosaurus, which Circle Repertory Company originally presented in New York City.
 Fuchs’s operatic monodrama Falling Man (text by Don DeLillo, adapted by J. D. McClatchy) was presented at the National September 11 Memorial & Museum in commemoration of the 15th anniversary of 9/11.
-His music has been performed in the United States, Europe, and Asia.

-Fuchs’s latest disc of chamber music, released by Naxos in April 2013, includes Falling Canons (Christopher O’Riley, piano), Falling Trio (Trio21), and String Quartet No. 5 “American” (Delray String Quartet).
-The disc has received outstanding reviews in print and at online sources, including Fanfare magazine, Gramophone magazine, and MusicWeb International.
-The highly successful disc Kenneth Fuchs: String Quartets 2, 3, 4, performed by the American String Quartet, was released by Albany Records.
-Following the release of this disc, American Record Guide stated quite simply, “String quartet recordings don’t get much better than this.”
+An album of Fuchs’s chamber music, released by Naxos in April 2013, includes Falling Canons (Christopher O’Riley, piano), Falling Trio (Trio21), and String Quartet No. 5 “American” (Delray String Quartet).
+The album has received outstanding reviews in print and at online sources, including Fanfare magazine, Gramophone magazine, and MusicWeb International.
+The highly successful album Kenneth Fuchs: String Quartets 2, 3, 4, performed by the American String Quartet, was released by Albany Records.
+Following the release of this album, American Record Guide stated quite simply, “String quartet recordings don’t get much better than this.”

 Fuchs has received numerous commissions to write for orchestra, band, and chamber groups.
-His music has achieved significant recognition through global media exposure.
-Gramophone magazine created the video blog “A session report – with photos – from Abbey Road for Kenneth Fuchs’s new Naxos album” for its website.
-SiriusXM Satellite Radio has showcased Fuchs’s music on its “Symphony Hall” and “Pops” channels during “Music Discovery Week” and on the programs “Ask a Musician,” “Composers Roundtable,” and “JoAnn Falletta – Rediscovering Holst and Discovering Hailstork and Fuchs.”
+His music has achieved significant global recognition through performances, media exposure, and digital streaming and downloading throughout North and South America, Central and Eastern Europe, Asia, and Australia.
+SiriusXM Satellite Radio has showcased his music on its “Symphony Hall” and “Pops” channels during “Music Discovery Week” and on the programs “Ask a Musician,” “Composers Roundtable,” and “JoAnn Falletta – Rediscovering Holst and Discovering Hailstork and Fuchs.”

 Kenneth Fuchs serves as Professor of Composition at the University of Connecticut.
 He received his bachelor of music degree in composition from the University of Miami (cum laude) and his master of music and doctor of musical arts degrees in composition from The Juilliard School.
 Fuchs’s composition teachers include Milton Babbitt, David Del Tredici, David Diamond, Vincent Persichetti, and Alfred Reed.
-His music is published by the Hal Leonard Corporation, Edward B. Marks Music Company, Theodore Presser Company, and Yelton Rhodes Music, and it has been recorded by Albany, Cala, and Naxos Records.
+His music is published by Bill Holab Music, Hal Leonard LLC, Edward B. Marks Music Company, Theodore Presser Company, and Yelton Rhodes Music, and it has been recorded by Albany, Cala, and Naxos Records.